 After you’ve run your back of the napkin math and confirmed plans to sell, consider moving excess towels, out-of-season clothing, bulky kitchen appliances, and memorabilia on shelves and walls into places like closets or the garage.

-If you don’t have enough free space in storage areas of the home, you could always rent out a climate controlled unit for some extra breathing room in staging the home.
+If you have too much stuff and don’t have enough free space in storage areas of the home, you could always rent a climate-controlled unit for some extra breathing room in staging the home.
 Now would also be a good time to line up a dumpster rental if you have lots of old furniture or accumulated junk to toss.

 A HomeLight infographic about selling a house.